np422/sql-decode-to-case/README.md

 Useful for migrating from oracle to postgres.

-Also if you use enterprisedb decode statement may work but case statements will give you better performance compared with decode.
+If you use enterprisedb decode statement may work but case statements will give you better performance compared with decode.

 This is not thoroughly tested, but worked for me.